tshiamor/plantation/README.md

-### apply a filtering using ransac to rduce noisy data

 ### identify ground using a pmf filter, segment and separate into ground and objects

+### apply filtering using ransac to reduce noisy data on objects detected